MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-data-feed-providers.md

 ---
-title: "Import from Data Feed Providers | Microsoft Docs"
+title: "ML Studio (classic): Import from Data Feed Providers - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Import Data module to import data provided in the `OData` format into a machine learning experiment.

 ms.date: 05/06/2019